Stock indexes edge lower, pulling S&P 500 below record high - WTMJ

 AP Business Writer

-Stocks edged lower on Wall Street in late morning trading Tuesday as investors pored over the latest batch of company earnings.
+Stocks edged lower on Wall Street in afternoon trading Tuesday as investors pored over the latest batch of company earnings.

 The slight pullback comes a day after the S&P 500 hit its latest all-time high.
-The market has been choppy over the last few weeks as investors gauge both company earnings and any other information that can help paint a clearer picture of where the economy is headed.
+The market has been choppy over the last few weeks as investors gauge how companies fared during the first quarter and any other information that can help paint a clearer picture of where the economy is headed.

 This will be the busiest week for earnings so far this season.
 Investors expect U.S. corporate results due out this week to show stronger profits as coronavirus vaccines are rolled out and as consumer spending strengthens.